kenbrill/SugarLanguageFileOptimizer/README.md

 This script goes through all your language files and processes them in a way that leaves you with a single copy of the language string out there.
 It removes it from all other files and if that leaves a file without any strings then it deletes the file (configurable).
+It seeks out the correct files to retain.
+The xx_xx.lang.php file, if there is one, for the $mod_strings/app_strings and the xx_xx.sugar_OPTION_NAME.php, again if there is one, for $app_list_strings.
+This way the latest studio edits should be maintained.

-On my system that means that about 18,000 unneeded files are deleted.
+On my system this script deletes about 18,000 unneeded files.

 To run you just copy the script to your root directory and run